cf73/idisaved2/content/collections/pages/concretism.md

         marks:
           -
             type: bold
-        text: 'serves a unity of ONENESS'
+        text: 'serves an overall unity of ONENESS'
       -
         type: text
-        text: ' wherein the so-called abstract dimension becomes associated with permanence while the tangible dimension is always impermanence or being in flux.
-This represents a significant '
+        text: ' wherein the so-called abstract dimension becomes associated with permanence while the tangible dimension is always impermanent by being in flux.
+In other words, this represents a significant '
       -
         type: text
         marks: